Faculty Fellows Program

 - to provide a small number of new Department of Spanish & Portuguese PhD graduates with appointments that offer mentored training and experience in teaching and research;

-- to provide high-quality teaching of undergraduate courses to help accommodate areas of high demand, and to expand, and enhance our course offerings.
+- to provide high-quality undergraduate courses to help accommodate areas of high demand, and to expand and enhance our course offerings.

 Faculty Fellows (official payroll title: Assistant Adjunct Professor) must be recent PhDs who demonstrate promise of excellence in both research and teaching, as well as a commitment to fostering diversity.
 Successful candidates must have satisfied one of the two options below:

 - Received their PhD between July 1, 2022 and June 30, 2023 (the last day before the beginning date of the appointment)

 - Advanced to candidacy, be in the final stages of writing their dissertations, and have plans to complete all requirements for the degree by the appointment date of July 1, 2023.

 Fellows cannot be appointed and placed on payroll until the dissertation is filed.
 A copy of the “Certificate of Completion” will be required before the appointment date of July 1, 2023.

 The number of Assistant Adjunct Professors to be awarded each year in the Faculty Fellows Program will depend on available funding.